 Weeks 2 to 4

 In the front of the mouth, narrow-edged teeth known as incisors will begin to emerge.
-The incisors are the first to appear at about 2–3 weeks of age.
+The incisors are the first to appear at about two to three weeks of age.
 Puppies have six incisors on both the top and bottom jaw.

 Weeks 5 to 8

-The last molars appear by 6–8 weeks of age.
-At about 8 weeks, the puppy’s permanent teeth begin pushing out deciduous or "milk teeth."
+The last molars appear by six to eight weeks of age.
+At about eight weeks, the puppy’s permanent teeth begin pushing out deciduous or "milk teeth."
 The roots of the baby teeth are absorbed by the body, and in most cases, milk teeth simply fall out.

 When the deciduous teeth don't fall out on time, puppies may appear to have a double set of teeth.
 Retained baby teeth should be extracted by a veterinarian so that permanent teeth have room to grow.
 Sometimes, a crowded mouth pushes teeth out of alignment, resulting in difficulty eating or poor dental hygiene (which can lead to periodontal disease).